djolly09/Psych_755_Final/README.md

 3. 'build-insurance.py' : Python script for building SQL database

+4. 'insurance.db' : the SQL database

-4. '755_final.qmd' : R/quarto notebook with our data analysis & neural network model fitting
+5. '755_Final.qmd' : R/quarto notebook with our data analysis & neural network model fitting

+6. '755_Final.html' : the rendered QMD

 ## Using this Repo